A Novarica Research Partners Program™

 8 of the 10 study participants said it was not hard changing people’s mindsets to accept the transactional model inherent in the cloud.

-One participant, who currently has several ancillary systems on the cloud and is starting to set the stage to move his core systems, argued that changing people’s mindsets was not the issue: the issue was merely making the business case.
+One participant, who currently has several ancillary systems on the cloud and is starting to set the stage to move his core systems, argued that changing people’s mindsets were not the issue: the issue was merely making the business case.

 Business unit and IT reactions to moving core systems to the cloud have been generally positive.